the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ### 🍋🥤 This is a lemonade post.

-For not only myself, but anyone looking to **land their next AI / ML role**.
+Not just for me, but anyone looking to **land their next AI / ML role**.

 ## 📈 What Hiring Managers _Actually_ Want in 2025

-Companies want an AI / ML engineer who can:
+Companies want an AI/ML engineer who can:

-- Understand and empathize with **customer needs**
+- Start with the customer, and build with **empathy**
-- Translate those needs to a **highly effective AI/ML stack**
+- Design **highly effective AI/ML stacks** to meet real-world needs
-- Perform as a **generalist** — equally comfy spiking out messy EDA notebooks as they are debugging AI services in Prod
+- Operate as a **generalist** — equally comfy spiking out messy EDA notebooks as they are debugging in Prod
-- Give stakeholders (including yourself!) **confidence** in what you built
+- Inspire **confidence** in what you build to stakeholders (including yourself!)
 - Demonstrate how your AI / ML features will **help their business win**

-If you've been active in AI / ML over the last decade, these requirements should look very familiar.
+If you’ve worked in AI/ML in the last decade, none of this should surprise you.

 But, my key takeaway was that, to really stand out, you should further have a track record of building:
-- End-to-end GenAI features that leverage LLMs in a smart, effective, and efficient way
+- End-to-end GenAI features that make smart use of LLMs
-- State-of-the-art retrieval systems (e.g. RAG), often with a robust knowledge base component
+- Powerful RAG pipelines grounded in thoughtful knowledge management
-- Full-stack, production-ready agents, equipped with auth, memory, human-in-the-loop, user feedback, etc.
+- Full-stack, production-ready agents, equipped with memory, tools, auth, feedback — the whole package
-- Strong evaluation frameworks on both offline and online data
+- Strong evaluation frameworks for offline and online data
 - Holistic workflows for users to define, organize, execute, and analyze tasks

-Clearly, there is industry-wide enthusiasm of watching AI finally graduate from "ML can make good predictions" to "agents can _actually_ convert simple natural language into dozen-step workflows".
+Clearly, there's industry-wide excitement as AI graduates from "ML can make good predictions" to "agents can _actually_ convert natural language into dozen-step workflows".

 We knew this day would come, but how did it get here so _fast_?
 And how are things still speeding along?
 And how is anyone supposed to keep up with all of it?

-Nonetheless, there is a lot to know and master to show why you're the top candidate these companies demand.
+There is a lot to know and master to show why you're the top candidate these companies demand.

-And to make things even more difficult, a lot of the required technology has only been around for a very short while — mere months, in some cases.

-**But don't worry.
-I'm here to help!**

-To cut through the noise, I discuss specific themes that surfaced across companies and roles, to help you understand what to focus on mastering if you want to land your next role.
+Much of the tooling is barely a year old, sometimes months.
+It’s moving fast.

+That’s why I’ve put together this post: to help you focus on the right things, cut through the noise, and show teams why _you’re_ the person to build the future with.

 But first, how do you even land interviews in the first place?

 ## 🤝 How I _Actually_ Got Interviews

-It's surprisingly easy (borderline addicting) to continually submit applications for roles you come across on LinkedIn, etc. — as many as you can find that match what you're looking for.
+It's easy, tempting, and even addicting to shotgun out applications, especially with features like LinkedIn's Easy Apply.
+I've been there.

 But in reality, my strongest leads were **relationship-driven**, whether it was direct outreach, high-signal referrals, or recruiter pings.

-I won't repeat that one platitude, but it seems to still hold water.
+Build a rich network.
+Nurture it.

-Still, it's never been more important to build a rich network, and critically, to engage with it meaningfully and often.
+Engage with it meaningfully and often.

+You have a lot of great ideas.
+Don't be afraid to write about them.
+Posting to LinkedIn is intimidating at first, but try adventuring outside your comfort zone.
+What might seem obvious to you could be an insightful blog post for someone else.

 It can feel difficult to stand out in a sea of others equally interested in networking and growing their career.

-I'm no social media expert or psychologist, but here's my advice: focus on personability, relationship-building, and genuine interest in others, and you'll find yourself surrounded by connections who you care about, and who care about you.
+Besides writing, my best advice here is to be curious and express genuine interest in others.
-And the rest will follow naturally.
+Build real relationships, and the rest will follow.